jsonchin/nba_stats_scraper_db_storage/README.md

 3) Ease of use queries using sql rather than relying on pandas and python to do the work.
 4) Cleaner daily scrapes and daily queries (since NBA DFS is a daily sport).
 5) Smoother integration with my NBA DFS dashboard.
+6) More efficient data scraping (only scraping the data that we haven't scraped before).

 ## Overview (example input + output)